elixir-lang/elixir/lib/elixir/pages/meta-programming/domain-specific-languages.md

 # Domain-Specific Languages (DSLs)

-[Domain-specific Languages (DSLs)](https://en.wikipedia.org/wiki/Domain-specific_language) allow developers to tailor their application to a particular domain.
+[Domain-specific Languages (DSLs)](https://en.wikipedia.org/wiki/Domain-specific_language) are languages tailored to a specific application domain.
 You don't need macros in order to have a DSL: every data structure and every function you define in your module is part of your domain-specific language.

 For example, imagine we want to implement a `Validator` module which provides a data validation domain-specific language.
 We could implement it using data structures, functions, or macros.
 Let's see what those different DSLs would look like: